pestphp/website/source/docs/underlying-test-case.md

 Please consider creating a file with the name `tests/Pest.php` on the root directory of your tests folder.
 No worries, that file is autoloaded automatically.
+It's an ideal place to recursively bind traits and classes to your tests with the `uses()` function.

 ```
 tests